 We’ve been mulling about a series like this for some time now.
 In an age of Chrome Ball interviews and Epicly Later’ds, its tough to interview guys who have been around for a while without treading the same territory their last interview did.
 And the younger guys who aren’t entrenched in some sort of controversy are oftentimes not very talkative.
 In hopes of changing the pace, this idea is essentially a blend of Rotten Tomatoes’ “Five Favorite Films” series, and the introductions for Thrasher’s “Classics” series, except with the nerd-factor ramped up few levels.
 Think of it as a video-centric version of the Chrome Ball guest posts.
-(The X-Games site sorta did this once, but that’s the X-Games site.)
 The “interview” is quite simple: “What are your five favorite video parts and why?”
 We’ll see what it turns into down the line, and would appreciate any feedback you guys may have.

 The first installment comes from an east coast guy who has always been open about his influences.
 Here is former Toy Machine and Infamous Skateboards rider, and founder of Hopps Skateboards, Jahmal Williams, with his five favorite video parts.
 (Listed chronologically, not in any particular order of favoritism.)